 More Info About Our Holistic Curriculum

-Once here, you'll take business courses as they relate to the specialized needs of the contemporary music industry in tandem with a series of production and musicianship courses.
-You'll be expected to become proficient in a range of popular music practices.
-Concurrently, you'll explore critical writing and music journalism, delving into the cultural impact of popular music and the history of contemporary musical genres.
+Once here, students will take business & technology courses as they relate to the specialized needs of the contemporary music industry in tandem with a series of production and performance, musicianship, & songwriting courses.
+Students will be expected to become proficient in a range of popular music practices.
+Concurrently, students will also explore critical writing and music journalism, delving into the cultural impact of popular music and the history of contemporary musical genres.

-To complete the graduation process, you'll create a "Professional Development" project - a customized, entrepreneurial music business venture.
-Like a thesis, Pro Dev is the culmination of the creative, technical and business skills you have acquired.
-Then, in front of a panel of distinguished music industry leaders, you'll have five minutes to pitch your innovative idea, accompanied by a business plan.
-You'll then receive 10-15 minutes of constructive feedback from the panel of industry leaders, selected for their expertise in relevant fields.
+Lastly, to round out and connect all the components of our holistic curriculum, students will take a series of professional development courses that will provide them with the knowledge, skills, and customized training to foster personal and professional growth, and prepare them for global engagement and success.
+In order to complete the degree, students will create a senior professional development project - a customized, entrepreneurial music business venture.
+Much like a graduate thesis, this project is the culmination of the creative, technical and business skills they have acquired.
+Then, in front of a panel of distinguished music industry leaders, students will have five minutes to pitch their innovative idea, accompanied by a business plan.
+They'll then receive 10 minutes of constructive feedback from the panel of industry leaders, selected for their expertise in relevant fields.

 Below you will find learning goals and objectives for individual curricular areas within our program.
 Each area is only part of a larger holistic curriculum.
 Our curricular areas do not stand alone, and these descriptions explain how different parts of the program work in conjunction with one another.